Have In-Law Issues?

 Do you get along with your mother-in-law?
-If you answered “yes,” consider yourself one of the lucky ones.
-According to Cambridge University psychologist, Terri Apter, 3 out of 4 couples “experience significant conflict with their in-laws,” with the mother-in-law (MIL)/daughter-in-law (DIL) relationship the trickiest.
+If you answered “yes,” consider yourself part of a lucky minority.
+According to Cambridge University psychologist Terri Apter, three out of four couples “experience significant conflict with their in-laws,” with the mother-in-law (MIL)/daughter-in-law (DIL) relationship the trickiest.

-In her book What Do You Want from Me?
-Learning to Get Along with In-Laws, Apter shares that over 60% of women—versus 15% of men—report having a negative relationship with their significant other’s mum.
-Descriptors used by DILs in capturing relations with their MIL include: “strained,” “uncomfortable,” “infuriating,” “depressing,” “draining,” and “simply awful.”
+In her book What Do You Want from Me?: Learning to Get Along with In-Laws, Apter shares that over 60 percent of women — versus just 15 percent of men — report having a negative relationship with their significant other’s mom.
+Descriptors used by DILs in capturing relations with their MIL include “strained,” “uncomfortable,” “infuriating,” “depressing,” “draining,” and “simply awful.”

-The most typical complaint DILs have of their MIL is that she is overbearing, pushy, and disrespectful of boundaries.
+The most typical complaint DILs have of their MILs is that they are overbearing, pushy, and disrespectful of boundaries.
 Other reasons for unpleasant relations between parents-in-law and a daughter-in-law (or son-in-law, for that matter) include:

-- Pressure to have children (this is the #1 source of tension between a woman and her parents-in-laws)
+- Pressure to have children — the number-one source of tension between a woman and her in-laws.

-- A parent trying to drive a wedge in a marital relationship
+- A parent trying to drive a wedge into a marital relationship.

 Regardless of what’s causing the friction, DILs report long-term stress as a consequence.
 Couples, particularly the DIL, start to dread family gatherings for the distress and exchanges they can invite.
-A baneful MIL/DIL situation can escalate quickly, becoming toxic, if the bull isn’t taken by the horns adequately and immediately.
+A baneful MIL/DIL situation can escalate quickly, becoming toxic if the bull isn’t taken by the horns adequately and quickly.
 So what’s a couple to do?

 Talk to your spouse.

 If you’re the one feeling under attack, then you need to make your partner aware of what’s going on.
-He may be completely clueless about the situation or how it’s making you feel.
+He (or she) may be completely clueless about the situation or how it’s making you feel.
 Therefore, the first step to getting on top of the issue is to provide your spouse with an understanding of the problem(s).
-Focus on your feelings, owning them with “I” statements.
-For example, “I feel hurt when your mother…”
+Focus on your feelings, owning them with “I” statements (“I feel hurt when your mother…”).

-While tough, try to avoid being critical of your in-laws, as criticism is likelier to evoke a protective response more than empathy.
-This is your spouse’s mother, somebody he loves and likely thinks of fondly.
-You’re trying to get his support, so approach him as you would want to be approached if he had a problem with your parents.
+While tough, try to avoid being critical of your in-laws — criticism is likely to evoke a protective response instead of empathy.
+This is your spouse’s mother, somebody they love and think of fondly.
+You’re trying to get his or her support, so approach as you would want to be approached if they had a problem with your parents.

 Consider the situation from each family’s perspective.

-While every family functions with a certain degree of dysfunction (some worse than others), what a person grows up with tends to be regarded as “normal,” hence, assumingly universal for other families.
-Yet, according to Apter, when a spouse tries to explain this “normalcy” in saying things like, “That’s just the way she is”, or “She doesn’t mean anything by that”, then the person is saying “There is nothing wrong with my family.
+While every family functions with a certain degree of dysfunction, what a person grows up with tends to be regarded as “normal" — hence, assumingly universal for other families.
+Yet, according to Apter, when a spouse tries to explain this “normalcy” in saying things like, “That’s just the way she is,” or “She doesn’t mean anything by that,” then the person is really saying, “There is nothing wrong with my family.
 Don’t criticize.”
 This indicates that the spouse doesn’t see a problem, or is trying to say that the problem is you.
 Ultimately, it’s a denial of your views on the matter, including their legitimacy.

-In dealing with this situation, try again to focus the conversation on how you’re feeling and not on what’s wrong with his family.
+Try again to focus the conversation on how you’re feeling and not on what’s wrong with your partner's family.
 Give examples of what has been the norm in your circle of families, giving sound rationale for why you think that this is healthier or better than what you’re finding in engaging your in-laws.
-Allow him the time he needs, within reason, to process everything and to unfold into his own autonomy.
-Hopefully, eventually, he’ll become less enmeshed in his family of origin as a standard for “normalcy,” and become more differentiated, realizing a new worldview on healthy family functioning.
+Allow your spouse the time he or she needs, within reason, to process everything and to unfold into their own autonomy.
+Hopefully, eventually, he or she will become less enmeshed in their family of origin as a standard for “normalcy” and become more differentiated, realizing a new worldview on healthy family functioning.

 Identify the changes you want to see made.

-Regardless of whether or not your spouse recognizes an issue, if you have a problem with your in-laws, then that’s a problem that needs to be dealt with.
-It’s a situation that needs to be changed.
-Be specific and clear about your issues, and how you would like things resolved—what you would like your husband to do about them.
+Regardless of whether or not your spouse recognizes an issue, if you have a problem with your in-laws, then it’s a problem that needs to be dealt with and likely a situation that needs to be changed.
+Be specific and clear about your issues, and how you would like things resolved — what you would like your husband to do about them.
 Don’t assume that you’re on the same page when it comes to a strategy for handling the situation.
-Your husband may not agree that there’s a problem, or may want to manage things differently.
+Your spouse may not agree that there’s a problem, or he may want to manage things differently.
 You may need to negotiate how your in-laws will be a part of your lives, and how they will be put in their place.

 This will require more than one conversation.
-This could possibly lead to a number of arguments.
-This may be the point where the two of you spin your wheels, failing to make progress on the problem(s) as they only gets worse.
+It could lead to a number of arguments.
+This may be the point where the two of you spin your wheels, failing to make progress on the problem(s) as they only get worse.
 If necessary, consult with a licensed marriage and family therapist.
-In-law issues are too important to not to get professional help.
+In-law issues are too important not to get professional help.